Modern Classic Villa Interior Design

-The entrance has a touch of the contemporary with Islamic architecture and also has a dressing room and an area for shoes in the built in closet.
+The entrance has a touch of the contemporary with Islamic architecture and also has a dressing room and an area for shoes in the built-in closet.
 We made the small hall look larger by adding a large mirror in front of the entrance door.

 The women’s and men’s lounges are accessible though the entrance.
-On the left is the women’s lounge designed with gray furniture.
+On the left is the women’s lounge designed with grey furniture.
 The room also has a great view of the pool through the large windows.

 Gentle lights shine into the pool from the roof.
 A few simple straw furniture fill the area around the pool.
 There is also a fireplace and TV next to the pool which can be used as a sitting area.